The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Harland Miller's Happiness (small) (signed) is estimated to be worth between £3,700 and £5,500.
-This intaglio print was created in 2017 and has shown consistent value growth since its first sale in June 2018.
-Over the past 12 months, the average selling price was £5,000, across a total of 1 unit sold.
-In the last five years, the hammer price has ranged from £5,000 in September 2024 to £8,064 in March 2023, with an average annual growth rate of -7%.
-This work is part of a limited edition of 50.
+This intaglio print from 2017 has shown consistent value growth and has an auction history of eight total sales since its entry to the market in June 2018.
+Over the past 12 months, the average selling price was £5,000, across a total of 1 sale.
+In the last five years, the hammer price has varied from £5,000 in September 2024 to £8,064 in March 2023.
+The artwork has demonstrated an average annual growth rate of -7% and is part of a limited edition of 50.

 Meaning & Analysis